FluxML/fluxml.github.io/tutorials/_posts/2021-10-14-vanilla-gan.md

 ```

 Let's define the generator in a similar fashion.
 This network maps a latent
+variable (a variable that is not directly observed but instead inferred) to the
-variable to the image space and we set the input and output dimension
+image space and we set the input and output dimension accordingly.
+A `tanh` squashes
-accordingly.
-A `tanh` squashes the output of the final layer to values in
+the output of the final layer to values in [-1:1], the same range that we squashed
-[-1:1], the same range that we squashed the training data onto.
+the training data onto.

 ```julia
 generator = Chain(Dense(latent_dim, 256, x -> leakyrelu(x, 0.2f0)),